thephez/readme-dash-core/v0.14.1/Core Reference/Transactions/Special Transactions.md

 *Added in protocol version 70213 of Dash Core as described by DIP3*

-The Masternode Operator Revocation (ProUpRevTx) special transaction allows an operator to revoke their key in case of compromise or if they wish to terminate service.
+The <<glossary:masternode>> Operator Revocation (ProUpRevTx) special transaction allows an operator to revoke their key in case of compromise or if they wish to terminate service.
 If a masternode's operator key is revoked, the masternode becomes ineligible for payment until the owner provides a new operator key (via a ProUpRegTx).

-A ProUpRevTx is created and sent using the `protx revoke` RPC.
+A ProUpRevTx is created and sent using the [`protx revoke` RPC](core-api-ref-remote-procedure-calls-evo#section-protx-revoke).

 The special transaction type used for ProUpServTx Transactions is 4 and the extra payload consists of the following data: